 - FORMATTING PROJECT- No check.
 This one got cancelled entirely.

 - FINISH ALASKA ESSAYS- No check.
 I did, however, make solid progress on a final and unexpected revision.

-- FINISH LIGHT AND SHADOW TWEAKS/READ THROUGH and SEND TO BEAT READER(S) CHECK!
+- FINISH LIGHT AND SHADOW TWEAKS/READ THROUGH and SEND TO BETA READER(S) CHECK!
 At least I got one.

 - FINISH DAUGHTER of FORTUNE REWRITE: One could say the saga continues.

 - ALASKA ESSAYS: I like to think I’ve learned my lesson about using the word “finish.”